spagar0412/Money-Transfer-Service/README.md

 - 500 Internal Server Error

 ## Note
-#topic not relevant for this task
+Topic not relevant/considered for this task
  - currency conversion.
  - payment processing when transfer is between counter parties.
  - Ledger management.